 To generate text ourselves, we will create a function similar to the on_epoch_end function.
 It will take a random starting index, take out the next 40 chars from the text and then use them to make predictions.
 As a parameter, we will pass it the length of the text we want to generate and the diversity of the generated text.

 def generate_text(length, diversity): # Get random starting text start_index = random.randint(0, len(text) - maxlen - 1) generated = '' sentence = text[start_index: start_index + maxlen] generated += sentence for i in range(length): x_pred = np.zeros((1, maxlen, len(chars))) for t, char in enumerate(sentence): x_pred[0, t, char_indices[char]] = 1. preds = model.predict(x_pred, verbose=0) next_index = sample(preds, diversity) next_char = indices_char[next_index] generated += next_char sentence = sentence[1:] + next_char return generated

 Now we can create text by just calling the generate_text function:

 of something akin to fear had begun to be a sount of his door and a man in the man of the compants and the commins of the compants of the street. i could he could he married him to be a man which i had a sound of the compant and a street in the compants of the companion, and the country of the little to come and the companion and looked at the street. i have a man which i shall be a man of the comminstance to a some of the man which i could he said to the house of the commins and the man of street in the country and a sound and the c

-Recurrent Neural Networks are a technique of working with sequential data, because they can remember the last inputs via an internal memory.
-They achieve state of the art performance on pretty much every sequential problem and are used by most major companies.
-A RNN can be used to generate text in the style of a specific author.
+Recurrent Neural Networks are a technique for working with sequential data because they can remember the last inputs via an internal memory.
+They achieve state-of-the-art performance on pretty much every sequential problem and are used by most major companies.
+For example, an RNN can be used to generate text in a specific author's style.